Pat Brisson: Agent career

 In 1992, Brisson began his career as a hockey agent, initially working alongside Tom and Steve Reich.
 In 2001, Brisson joined IMG, where he co-managed alongside JP Barry until 2006.
 While at IMG he represented players including Sidney Crosby.
 In 2006, he co-founded CAA Hockey with JP Barry.

 Brisson's client roster includes several prominent players such as Hart Memorial Trophy and Art Ross Trophy winners Sidney Crosby, Patrick Kane, Anže Kopitar, and Jonathan Toews.
 During the 2014 off-season, he negotiated matching eight-year, $84 million contracts for Chicago Blackhawks teammates Kane and Toews, the highest average annual value of any contract at the time since the introduction of the NHL's salary cap in 2005.
 Additionally, in 2022 Brisson negotiated an eight-year, $100.4 million contract for Nathan MacKinnon which made him the highest-paid player in the league at the time.

 Brisson also represented Jack Eichel during his dispute with the Buffalo Sabres over a neck injury, which became one of the most complicated in the NHL's history.
 Shortly after hiring Brisson, Eichel was traded to the Vegas Golden Knights, where he underwent the artificial disk replacement surgery that had been denied by the Buffalo Sabres, allowing him to return to play.

 Client roster

 Over the course of his career, he has represented numerous Hockey Hall of Fame inductees including Mario Lemieux, along with Tom and Steve Reich, Luc Robitaille, Chris Chelios, Sergei Fedorov, Rob Blake, Marty Brodeur, and Roberto Luongo.
-Since 2005, Brisson has represented nine first-overall selections in the NHL Entry Draft, including Sidney Crosby (2006), Erik Johnson (2007), Patrick Kane (2007), John Tavares (2009), Nathan MacKinnon (2013), Auston Matthews (2016), Jack Hughes (2019), Owen Power (2021), and Macklin Celebrini (2024).
+Since 2005, Brisson has represented nine first-overall selections in the NHL entry draft, including Sidney Crosby (2006), Erik Johnson (2007), Patrick Kane (2007), John Tavares (2009), Nathan MacKinnon (2013), Auston Matthews (2016), Jack Hughes (2019), Owen Power (2021), Macklin Celebrini (2024) and Gavin McKenna (2026).
 Brisson is the agent for the Hughes brothers - Quinn, Jack, and Luke - who were all top 10 draft picks in their respective drafts.
-Brisson also represents Gavin McKenna who has been projected since 2023 to most likely be taken first overall for the 2026 NHL entry draft.

 In the 2021 NHL draft, CAA Hockey, led by Brisson represented 10 of the 31 first round draft picks.